Pro Bono Honor Program

 - Receiving a certificate

-NSU Law Center's Pro Bono Honor Program cannot provide direct legal advice or services to members of the general public.
-Law student volunteers must be supervised by a licensed attorney at a qualifying agency.
-For assistance in obtaining an attorney, please contact the Broward County Bar Association Lawyer Referral Service at 954-764-8040, the Florida Bar Lawyer Referral Service at 1-800-342-8011 or your local Legal Aid or Public Defender's Office
+NSU Law's Pro Bono Honor Program cannot provide direct legal advice or services to members of the general public.
+Law student volunteers must be supervised by a licensed attorney at a qualifying placement.
+For assistance in obtaining an attorney, please contact the Broward County Bar Association Lawyer Referral Service at (954)764-8040, the Dade County Bar Association Lawyer Referral Service at (305)371-2646, the Palm Beach Lawyer Referral and Information Service at (561)687-3266 or (561)451-3256, the Florida Bar Lawyer Referral Service at 1-800-342-8011, or your local Legal Aid or Public Defender's Office.